Sgitario/sgitario.github.io/_posts/2020-01-03-jbpm-introduction.md

 ### Deploy our Project

-Finally, we can build and deploy our Project in our execution server:
+Finally, we can build and deploy our Project in our execution server, here we have another important concept: [kjar](https://docs.jboss.org/jbpm/release/7.31.0.Final/jbpm-docs/html_single/index.html#_maven).
+Basically, all the assets within our project will be packaged into the same Maven project.
+This maven project will contain a kmodule descriptor with all the information required for the executors to work with.
+The generated artifacts will be installed in an internal repository within the business manager and available for all the executors.

 ![Deploy Project]({{ site.url }}{{ site.baseurl }}/images/jbpm-bussiness-central-11.png)